 Yoga and meditation have been shown to reduce anxiety and stress, calming the nervous system, increasing circulation and energy levels in the body, as well as, coping mechanisms for the mind and spirit.

-Practicing prenatal yoga will help you to slow down, connect with your baby and adapt to all the changes in your life, enjoying the process rather than stressing through it.
+Practicing this type of yoga will help you to slow down, connect with your baby and adapt to all the changes in your life, enjoying the process rather than stressing through it.

 Combat Postpartum Depression

 Recent evidence suggests that yoga can not only manage stress and anxiety but also combat postpartum depression.

 The study showed that pregnant women practicing yoga just twice a week lowered anxiety and depression symptoms.

 These findings are especially important since another study found potential evidence that the stress hormone cortisol can pass from mom to baby through the placenta, and may affect the baby’s developing brain.